MartinHeroux/spike2py/docs/source/pages/tutorials.rst

 Now what?
 ---------
 Hopefully you were able to follow along and learned the basics of *spike2py*.
 You should be almost ready to analyse your own data with *spike2py*.
-You are only missing two small steps:
+You are only missing a few small steps:

 * :ref:`export`
 * :ref:`import`
+* :ref:`pathinfo`